Communist insurgency in Thailand: 1972 - 1983

 In late 1972, the Royal Thai Army, police, and volunteer defence forces committed the Red Drum killings of more than 200 (unofficial accounts speak of up to 3,000) civilians who were accused of supporting communists in Tambon Lam Sai, Phatthalung Province, southern Thailand.
 The massacre was probably ordered by the government's Communist Suppression Operations Command (CSOC).

 It was only one example "of a pattern of widespread abuse of power by the army and enforcement agencies" during the brutal anti-communist operations of 1971–1973 that took an official death toll of 3,008 civilians throughout the country (while unofficial estimates are between 1,000 and 3,000 in Phatthalung Province alone).
 Those killed were accused of working with the CPT.
 Until that point, communist suspects arrested by soldiers were normally shot by the roadside.
 The "red oil drum" technique was later introduced to eliminate any possible evidence.
 Suspects were clubbed to a point of semi-consciousness before being dumped in gasoline-filled, used oil drums and burnt alive.
 The 200 litre red drums had an iron grille divider with a fire below and the suspect above.

+By 1976, the population of areas judged to be under Communist control was 1,000,000 while the CPT's strength reached between 7,000 and 10,000.
 On 6 October 1976, amid rising fears of a communist takeover similar to the one that had taken place in Vietnam, anti-communist police and paramilitaries attacked a leftist student demonstration at Thammasat University in Bangkok, during an incident that became known as the Thammasat University massacre.
 According to official estimates, 46 students were killed and 167 wounded.

 From 1979, amid the rise of Thai nationalism and the deterioration of China–Vietnam relations, the CPT fell into serious turmoil.
 The pro-Vietnamese wing had eventually seceded and formed a separated faction called Pak Mai.

 Efforts to end the insurgency led to an amnesty being declared on 23 April 1980 when Prime Minister Prem Tinsulanonda signed Order 66/2523.
 The order significantly contributed to the decline of the insurgency, as it granted amnesty to defectors and promoted political participation and democratic processes.
 By 1983, the insurgency had come to an end.